aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

   name: default
 spec:
   requirements:
-    - key: karpenter.sh/capacity-type         # optional, set to on-demand by default
+    - key: karpenter.sh/capacity-type         # optional, set to on-demand by default, spot if both are listed
       operator: In
       values: ["spot"]
   limits: